rackerlabs/rackspace-how-to/content/cloud-servers/configuring-vhosts-on-a-lamp-stack.md

             ├── site2.com
             ├── site3.com

-Each directory underneath the vhosts directory is a _document root_ for the listed site.
+Each directory below the vhosts directory is a _document root_ for the listed site.
+A document root is a directory that is stored on your host's servers and that is designated for holding web pages.
 As HTTP requests come into the server, Apache determines which domain the request is for, then routes the request to the appropriate document root, as specified in the vhosts configuration file.